Global Academy of Phoenix

 - Students are to comply with the school dress code.
 Logos, initials, nicknames, insignias and hand signs representing anything illegal, immoral, inappropriate, or gang-related are not permitted (Examples of prohibited dress include shirts which say sexy, playgirl, playboy, and AZ 602 or LA in old English writing.)

 DROPPING OFF/PICKING UP STUDENTS

 To ensure traffic safety, please follow all traffic flow directions and signs, entering and exiting where designated.
-When dropping off or picking up your child, please pull as close to the curb as possible, and do not double park your vehicle.
+When dropping off or picking up your child, use the south entrance of our parking lot, NOT the north entrance which leads to the bus bay.
+Please pull as close to the curb as possible, and do not double park your vehicle.
 Please do not park by curbing that is painted red.
 Do not park your car or drop off or pick up students there.
 If you wish to leave your car to meet your child or to escort him/her to class, please be sure to park in a designated parking space.
 Do not leave your car unattended at the curb, since this will cause added congestion and will stop others from accessing a safe drop off/pickup area.

-At dismissal, all students except those taking the bus will be dismissed at dismissal area.
-Students who ride home in a car will be brought to the car by a Global Academy of Phoenix staff.
+At dismissal, all students except those taking the bus will be dismissed at the main lot dismissal area by grade level bands.
+Parents will pull up to their child’s designated area.
+K-2 families must have assigned student identification tag visible on the dashboard or in hand when picking up student(s) at dismissal.
+The K-2 child will be escorted to the vehicle by a staff member.
 Parents who walk to school to pick up their child may receive the child from the homeroom teacher at the gate.

 PARKING LOT TRAFFIC FLOW